victma/global-wellness-retreat/README.md

 ### Schema

-The `/booking` endpoint mostly validates the format of the parameters.
+The `/booking` endpoint does little more than validating the format of the parameters.
 It would make sense to add more business logic validation.

 For example, the `language` parameter must be any locale.
 In real life, there would probably be a few supported languages only.